 - Add vegetables and seasoning and continue to simmer for another hour.

-- Serve hot with a side of warm bread.
+- Serve hot with a side of warm bread or crackers.

 Do I have to use rump roast?Not at all.
 I like using it because it becomes so tender and has so much flavor but you can also use stew meat or even ground beef.

 Do I need to let it simmer for so long?Absolutely!
 The simmering is what makes the beef so tender it will melt in your mouth.